saddamakhtar88/TipView/README.md

 // Most of the styling properties doesn't have any impact on custom
 //customTip.maxWidth = 300 // doesn't have any impact

-customTip.customMessageView = UIView(frame: CGRect.zero)
-customTip.customMessageView?.translatesAutoresizingMaskIntoConstraints = false
+// message in show() method will be ignored if customMessageView is being set customTip.customMessageView = UIView(frame: CGRect.zero) customTip.customMessageView?.translatesAutoresizingMaskIntoConstraints = false
 customTip.customMessageView!.widthAnchor.constraint(equalToConstant: 100).isActive = true